 Just like every babysitting job offers a different set of challenges, every parent has a different set of worries.
 The difference is, parents of autistic children have slightly different and/or more severe ones.
 Between the worries that every child’s parent has over future and other ASD-related complexities that are layered on, it can be hard for parents with autistic children to truly relax.

-As a babysitter, there’re a few things you can do to help put the parents’ minds at ease while watching their autistic kids.
+As a babysitter, there are a few things you can do to help put the parents’ minds at ease while watching their autistic kids.
 Here are some tips for babysitting autistic kids that were suggested by parents who know:

-- Ask for details.
 If this is your first time babysitting a child with autism, ask the parent what the child’s routines and rules are.
-Routines are especially important for children with autism, if they are changed the child may get upset.
-That being said, always stick to the schedule whether it’s doing one task at a time or putting him down for a nap by noon.
+Routines are especially important for children with autism, if they’re changed the child may get upset.
+That being said, always stick to the schedule—whether it’s doing one task at a time or putting them down for a nap by noon.

-- Offer up details.
-When the parents get home they will have doubtlessly been thinking about their child.
-Give them a rundown of how your time spent went.
+When the parents get home they’ll have doubtlessly been thinking about their child.
+Give them a rundown of how your time together went.
 What games did you play?
 How was the child’s energy/mood level?
 What did you two eat?
 Is there anything else they should be aware of?

-Autism spectrum disorder (ASD) is a disorder that is characterized in varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
-ASD is the umbrella term used to cover all types and subtypes of autism disorders in May of 2013 with the publication of the DSM-5 diagnostic manual.
+Autism spectrum disorder (ASD) is a disorder that is characterized in varying degrees, by difficulties in social interaction, verbal and nonverbal communication, and repetitive behaviors.
+ASD is the umbrella term used to cover all types and subtypes of autism disorders as of May of 2013 with the publication of the DSM-5 diagnostic manual.
 ASD affects the way children and adults feel and think, as well as their ability to process their surroundings and feelings, but in a unique way.